iskandergaba/pyriodicity/docs/dev.rst

 This project is built and published using `Poetry <https://python-poetry.org>`__.
 To setup a development environment for this project you can follow these steps:

 1. Install `Poetry <https://python-poetry.org/docs/#installing-with-the-official-installer>`__.
-2. Navigate to the root folder and setup the virtual environment:
+2. Navigate to the root folder and install the project's virtual environment:

 .. code:: shell